Optimal Exact Matrix Completion Under new Parametrization: Preliminaries

 \subsection{Matrix Completion with Adaptive Sampling}

 We want to present an algorithm due to \citet{akshay1} here before providing our main results in the next section.
 Authors proposed an adaptive algorithm that can recover $n\times n$ sized rank-$r$ matrices using $\mathcal{O}(n\mu_0 r^{1.5}\log{r})$ observations, which was indeed better than known state of the art $\mathcal{O}(n\mu_0 r^2 \log^2{n})$ for passive algorithms (\citeyear{recht2}).
 The algorithm studies column space by deciding whether the partially observed column is linearly independent with previously fully observed columns.
 Authors show observing $\mathcal{O}(\mu_0 r^{1.5}\log{\frac{r}{\epsilon}})$ observations for each column is enough to make the decision for linear independence with probability $1-\epsilon$.
-The algorithm below describes the details of the proposed algorithm. \\ Later, authors improved the observation complexity to $\mathcal{O}(n\mu_0 r\log^2{\frac{r}{\epsilon}})$ in a proceeding work (\citeyear{akshay2}).
-Then, another improvement due to \citet{nina} further reduced this complexity to $\mathcal{O}(n\mu_0 r\log{\frac{r}{\epsilon}})$-current state of the art using similar setting and algorithm.
+The algorithm below describes the details of the proposed algorithm.